alihaider78222/dynamic_tabbar/README.md

 - <b>onTabChanged</b>: Callback function triggered when a tab is changed.

-- <b>onAddTabMoveTo</b>: Enum value (MoveToTab.FIRST, MoveToTab.LAST, MoveToTab.CURRENT) specifying where a new tab should be added.
+- <b>onAddTabMoveTo</b>: Enum value (MoveToTab.idol, MoveToTab.last) specifying where a new tab should be added.

 - <b>backIcon</b>: Custom icon for the "Back" button, If ```isScrollable``` is false, this property is ignored.